LATEST: Covid-19 figures for Laois and neighbouring counties

 Coronavirus cases in Laois

-Laois has had no new confirmed cases of Covid-19 according to latest figures.
+Laois has now had no new confirmed cases of Covid-19 for the past four days running according to latest figures.

-The number of cases in Laois remains at 262, according to figures published on Wednesday, June 10.
+The number of cases in Laois remains at 262, according to figures published this Thursday, June 11.

 County by county figures are published daily by the Department of Health for the National Public Health Emergency Team (NPHET).
-The county breakdown refers to cases confirmed on midnight at Monday, June 8 meaning they are two days behind national figures.
+The county breakdown refers to cases confirmed on midnight at Wednesday, June 10 meaning they are almost two days behind national figures.

 The incidence in neighbouring counties is also in line with a consistent slowing spread of the virus since it was first officially detected in February.

-The county with the lowest incidence is Leitrim with just 84 cases.

-Up to date figures from the Health Protection, Surveillance Centre show that five more people with Covid-19 have died in Ireland after contracting the virus.
-There have now been a total 1,695. deaths in Ireland.
+Up to date figures from the Health Protection, Surveillance Centre show that eight more people with Covid-19 have died in Ireland after contracting the virus.
+There have now been a total 1,703 deaths in Ireland.

-A further 19 confirmed cases of Covid-19 were confirmed as of midnight, Tuesday, June 9 bringing the total number official cases of Covid-19 infections in Ireland to 25,231 cases since February 29.
+A further eight cases of Covid-19 were confirmed as of midnight, Tuesday, June 9 bringing the total number official cases of Covid-19 infections in Ireland to 25,238 cases since February 29.

 Leave your comment